Industry Insights

 2. Press Ganey

-Press Ganey is the dominant name in healthcare patient experience measurement.
-They are a CMS-approved vendor for HCAHPS, and their benchmarking database is the largest in the industry with data from thousands of hospitals.
+Press Ganey is the dominant name in healthcare clinical-experience measurement.
+They are a CMS-approved vendor for HCAHPS, and their benchmarking database is the largest in the industry.
+Press Ganey is useful if you specifically need CAHPS or HCAHPS β€” but for the operational facility experience this article focuses on, it was not designed for the reception, scheduling, environment, and visitor-communication layer.

 Key Strengths: